pytchlang/pytch-tutorials/blue-invader/tutorial.md

 ### Make the alien drift down the screen

-Our next job is to make the alien move.
+Next, we will make the alien move.
 We'll make it glide from the top to the bottom of the screen, then instantly go back to the top and start gliding again.

-This should all start happening as soon as the game starts, so we'll use `@pytch.when_green_flag_clicked` at the top of our code.
+This should all start happening as soon as the game starts, so we'll use `@pytch.when_green_flag_clicked` at the top of the code we're adding.
 For the code itself, we want something which works the same as Scratch's *forever* block.
-In Python, we use `while True:`, and within that, say what we want to keep happening.
+In Python, we use `while True:`, and say what we want to keep happening in *indented* lines underneath.
 We want the alien to go to the top of the screen, then glide to the bottom.

 {{< commit loop-drift-down-screen >}}